Home » Blog » Creative Homeschooling » Using Picture Books to Teach Expository Writing

 What is expository writing?

-Expository writing is a fancy name that simply means writing that conveys information or ideas and offers explanations or evidence to back up said information or ideas.
+Expository writing is a fancy name for writing that conveys information or ideas and offers explanations or evidence to back up said information or ideas.
 Informational children’s books, textbooks, autobiographies, magazine articles, and newspaper articles are all examples of expository writing.

 This post contains affiliate links.